Oxeltech

 The primary factor used in determining reliability for sub-assemblies and equipment units is the failure rate.
 Siemens AG utilizes the component failure rates specified in the standard SN29500, as a consistent foundation for reliability predictions.
 This standard also includes the specific conditions under which the component failure rates are applicable (known as reference conditions).
 Reference conditions are essential when stating failure rates or comparing values from different sources.
 The IEC 61709 serves as the basis for defining the reference conditions and conversion models that account for failure rates under varying stress conditions.
 The stress models outlined in this standard are used as the foundation for converting failure rate data from reference conditions to actual operating conditions.

-For an overview, SN29500 standard uses the following method to estimate the reliability:
+For an overview, the SN29500 standard uses the following method to estimate the reliability:

 The Reference FIT refers to the FIT value that a component of a particular category is estimated to have at any time.
 The Operating FIT refers to the FIT value when a component is tested at operating conditions.
 On the contrary, the stress profile is an accelerated testing for the component where a component is under stress.

 Overall, you will need to know the base reference FIT which will then be converted to the operating FIT.
-The result is an FIT that is appropriated at your desired conditions.
+The result is a FIT that is appropriate for your desired conditions.
 These operating conditions should not be more than the absolute maximum ratings.
 The reference conditions for most of the components are mentioned in the standard document for all component categories.

 2.2.1 Calculating FIT for a Single Component